 Linkage to NHS digital and other organisations

-Participants to Head & Neck 5000 can opt out of the linkage to NHS digital if they wish to do so.
+Participants to Head & Neck 5000 can opt out of the linkage to NHS England if they wish to do so.
 Opting out will not affect your healthcare.
-If you opt out of the linkage to NHS digital you can still remain the study for data collection from the medical notes and / or questionnaires.
+If you opt out of the linkage to NHS England you can still remain in the study for data collection from the medical notes and / or questionnaires.
 If you would like to opt out of any aspect of this study please contact the study team on email@example.com or you can ring us on 0117 342 9531.